 Non-Personally Identifiable Information – MBA automatically receives and records certain “traffic data” on its server logs including your IP address, browser type, browser language, the page you requested, the date and time of this request, your communications and interactions with other site registrants and the page you visited immediately prior to visiting this site.
 You understand that MBA uses this data to help diagnose problems, analyse trends and develop marketing material communications.

 Cookies – We may use both session Cookies (which expire once you close your web browser) and persistent Cookies (which stay on your computer until you delete them).
 Cookies are small text files stored in your browser.
 You can configure your internet browser to accept all cookies, reject all cookies or notify you when a cookie is being sent.
 Most browsers accept cookies by default.
-If you set your browser to not accept cookies, it will not prevent you from accessing the Sites, however it may prevent you from utilising all features of the Sites.
+If you set your browser to not accept cookies, it will not prevent you from accessing the Sites, however, it may prevent you from utilising all features of the Sites.

 Remarketing – Our remarketing service is provided by Google and other companies that show our ads on websites across the Internet.
-When you visit another website that works with Google, or other providers of remarketing advertising, you may see ads for our products you previously viewed although they may have nothing to do with the website you are viewing the ads on.
+When you visit another website that works with Google or other providers of remarketing advertising, you may see ads for our products you previously viewed although they may have nothing to do with the website you are viewing the ads on.

 11. Direct Marketing

 From time to time we may use the personal information we collect from you to identify particular MBA products and services which we believe may be of interest to you.
 Our communication to you may be sent in various forms such as mail, SMS, fax and email.
 You consent to us sending you marketing communications.
-If you indicate a preference for a method of communication, we will endeavor to use that method wherever practical to do so.
+If you indicate a preference for a method of communication, we will endeavour to use that method wherever practical to do so.
 If you do not wish to receive information about our products and services, you may notify us using the contact details provided below or by using any opt-out facilities provided in the marketing communications.

 12. Requests for Access